Rooney could become Man Utd manager, says Solskjaer

-Manchester United boss Ole Gunnar Solskjaer believes all-time leading goalscorer and former captain Wayne Rooney could manage the Red Devils in the future.

-Rooney will reunite with United when Derby County welcome Solskjaer's side to Pride Park in the fifth round of the FA Cup on Thursday.
+Rooney will reunite with United when Derby County welcome Solskjaer's side to Pride Park in the fifth round of the FA Cup on Friday (AEDT).

 A five-time Premier League champion and Champions League winner before leaving United in 2017, Rooney joined Championship outfit Derby as a player-coach from MLS franchise DC United in January.